brucecastro/nuxt-starter/README.md

 Or use `yarn build` to bundle with [SSR](https://nuxt.com/docs/getting-started/introduction#server-side-rendering)

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+See out the [official deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.